 In 1931, Marthe and Ernest Frere bought the St. Ann Ranch site from Edgar Papillard and operated it as a farm.
 They raised their nine children here.
 In 1971, the Ranch was sold to their first grandchild, Louis Frere, and his wife Lorene, who in turn raised six children of their own.
 It was Lorene who discovered the rich heritage of the Ranch and began extensive research after her last child left the nest in 1987.

 With the support of Louis and help from their youngest son, Lewis, Lorene began the process of renovating the buildings and launching the Bed and Breakfast.
-In 1996, Louis and Lorene’s second-eldest son, Tom, and his wife Holly, took over ownership and management of the Ranch, and continue to operate it to this day.
+In 1996, Louis and Lorene’s second-eldest son, Tom, and his wife Holly, took over ownership and management of the business.
+In 2021, the St. Ann Ranch was sold to David and Dianne Wright and they are continuing the tradition of warm country hospitality and look forward to greeting new and returning guests.

 Come share a piece of history with us and make memories that will last a lifetime!